n01rdev/Hikari/README.md

 # Hikari
-✨ Hikari ✨ - ¡Crea un ambiente acogedor en tu servidor de Discord con saludos y despedidas únicas.
-Desarrollado por 🚀 Zana 🚀.
+✨ Hikari ✨ - Discord Bot for making your server more unique and comfortable with custom greetings.